-The Physics Curriculum
+The Mathematics Curriculum

-There is a strong emphasis on demonstrations and practical work within the department as well as the frequent use of ICT.
-Students are taught in tutor groups of 30 in year 7 to 9 and then in groups of 25 in years
+There is a strong emphasis on proof and problem solving skills within the department as well as the use of ICT.
+Students are taught in tutor groups of 30 in year 7 and then set by ability from Year 8 and above.
+Currently, approximately three quarters of the students take AQA GCSE Statistics at the end of year 10, all take the linear Edexcel GCSE Mathematics and a number the OCR FSMQ in Additional Maths at the end of year 11.